Relocating to any new area can come with a mixture of anxiety and excitement.

 - Sales tax: 5.75 percent

-If the list above makes your decision to move seem a little bit daunting, these next few focus on some true Washington, D.C., positives, things that will remind you of all the great reasons you’re headed toward this beautiful city:
+If the list above makes your decision to move to seem a little bit daunting, don’t worry.
+These next few points focus on some true Washington, D.C. positives – things that will remind you of all the great reasons you’re headed toward this beautiful city.